Wafaa El-Sadr, MD, MPH, MPA

 Dr. El-Sadr began her career as the HIV epidemic took hold in the United States.
 As chief of the Division of Infectious Diseases at Harlem Hospital, she developed successful methods for responding to HIV/AIDS through groundbreaking research and innovative models of care in her own community.
 Dr. El-Sadr became a leader in the global fight against HIV by empowering health care systems in sub-Saharan Africa and Central Asia with effective strategies for confronting the impact of the epidemic and leveraging investment in HIV to strengthen health systems more broadly.

 She is the principal investigator for numerous ICAP-led research initiatives and of the NIH-funded HIV Prevention Trials Network (HPTN).
 A MacArthur Foundation fellow, Dr. El-Sadr is also a member of the NIH Fogarty International Center Advisory Board, and in 2009, was appointed to the National Academy of Medicine.
+In 2022, she was appointed to the NIH Advisory Committee to the Director.

 Since the start of the COVID-19 pandemic, Dr. El-Sadr has shared her expertise as a member of the Mayor’s Scientific Advisory Council, the NYC Test and Trace Group, and the Columbia University COVID-19 Task Force.